 We may need to raise additional funds for our business operations and to execute our business strategy.
 We may seek to sell additional equity or debt securities or to obtain an additional credit facility.
 The sale of additional equity or convertible debt securities could result in additional dilution to our stockholders.
 If additional funds are raised through the issuance of debt securities, these securities could have rights that are senior to holders of common stock and could contain covenants that would restrict our operations.
 Any additional financing may not be available in amounts or on terms acceptable to us, if at all.
+Failure to obtain sufficient funds on acceptable terms when needed or to make timely debt payments may require us to curtail operations, perhaps to a significant extent.

-Our executive officers and directors own a large percentage of our voting stock and could exert significant influence over matters requiring stockholder approval.
+Our executive officers and directors could exert significant influence over matters requiring stockholder approval.

-Our executive officers and directors, and their respective affiliates, own approximately 4% of our outstanding common stock as of December 31, 2004.
+Our executive officers and directors, and their respective affiliates, own approximately 4.6% of our outstanding common stock as of June 30, 2005.
 These stockholders may, as a practical matter, be able to exert significant influence over matters requiring approval by our stockholders, including the election of directors and the approval of mergers or other business combinations.
 This concentration of voting stock could have the effect of delaying or preventing a merger or acquisition or other change of control that a stockholder may consider favorable.